jamestomasino/blog.tomasino.org/content/post/criterion-challenge-2025.md

 ---

 Well then.
 That was a lot.
 It took me almost 3 hours to put that together.
 Yikes!
-Now to get watching.
+Part of me wanted to add in thumbnails of each of the films to this post, and maybe make a nice cover image to share, but I'm spent.
+Time to get watching!

 <!--  vim: set shiftwidth=4 tabstop=4 expandtab: -->